Ultimately, getting promoted in health and safety is as much about performance as it is about perseverance.

 Many companies don’t carefully track near misses which is a HUGE missed opportunity.
 Near misses offer tons of insight that you can use to improve your entire safety program.
 If you want to get promoted, consider making this your new mission.

-Reducing near misses demonstrates your proactive approach to safety.
-And if it helps lower incident rates as well, then that’s further proof of your effectiveness as an EHS leader.
+Track near misses consistently to show your proactive approach to safety.
+When you lower incident rates through your efforts, you clearly demonstrate your value as an EHS leader.